 Disability leave: Disability leave may be granted to an employee who is unable to perform the essential functions of their position because of their own medical condition.
 For FMLA eligible employees, FMLA runs concurrently with disability leave.

 Process for requesting leave

-Staff campus: All medical and family care Leaves of Absence (LOA) in Workday begin with choosing between: LOA – General Leave Request – Sick/Injured/Family Member Care or LOA– General Request-Becoming a Parent.
+Campus staff and academic personnel: All medical and family care Leaves of Absence (LOA) in Workday begin with choosing between: LOA – General Leave Request – Sick/Injured/Family Member Care or LOA– General Request-Becoming a Parent.
 If the LOA is FMLA qualifying, it will be approved as FMLA, if not, another LOA type may be applicable.

-The process of requesting a leave of absence is described in the ISC’s FMLA Leave of Absence Journey Map (PDF).
+The process of requesting a leave of absence is described in the FMLA Leave of Absence Journey Map (PDF).